(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Introduction

 Despite these advancements, existing methods lack explicit 3D structural awareness.
-In dense urban scenarios, the primary bottleneck is macro-level structural noise: oblique UAV images feature a greater number of vertical facades that serve as high-frequency noise invisible in satellite references.
-This structural gap is further complicated by micro-level scale ambiguity, where texture sizes vary drastically with depth, preventing effective feature alignment.
-Merely concatenating depth maps is insufficient, as raw monocular estimation lacks the semantic capacity to distinguish valid matching surfaces (horizontal plane) from invalid ones (facade).
+In dense urban scenarios, the primary bottleneck is macro-level structural noise: oblique UAV images feature a greater number of vertical facades that serve as high-frequency noise that is not available in satellite maps.
+This structural gap is further complicated by micro-level scale ambiguity, where texture sizes vary drastically with depth, making feature alignment unreliable.
+Merely concatenating depth maps is insufficient, as raw monocular depth lacks the semantic capacity to distinguish valid matching surfaces from invalid ones.

-We propose (MGS)² to shift from passive texture matching to active geometric filtering.
-Our central insight is that robust alignment hinges on explicitly filtering out view-dependent vertical structures.
-To this end, we introduce the Macro-Geometric Structure Filtering (MGSF) module as the backbone of our framework.
-MGSF computes dilated geometric gradients to capture large-scale planar trends, effectively suppressing vertical facade features while preserving horizontal plane structures.
+We propose (MGS)$^2$-Net, a novel network that shifts the CVGL solution from passive texture matching to active geometric filtering.
+The insight here is that robust alignment hinges on explicitly filtering out view-dependent vertical structures.
+To this end, we introduce a Macro-Geometric Structure Filtering (MGS-F) module to serve as the backbone of our framework.
+MGS-F computes dilated geometric gradients to capture large-scale planar trends, effectively suppressing vertical facade features while preserving horizontal plane structure features.

-Complementing this core mechanism, we introduce the Micro-Geometric Scale Adaptation (MGSA) module to resolve the scale ambiguity that often undermines structural analysis.
-By applying depth priors and regressing dynamic attention weights, MGSA fuses features from three different scale-expanding branches.
-Finally, the Geometric-Appearance Contrastive Distillation (GACD) Loss discriminates against oblique occlusions by enforcing a margin between horizontal plane and facade activations.
+Complementing MGS-F, we introduce the Micro-Geometric Scale Adaptation (MGS-A) module to resolve the scale ambiguity that often undermines structural analysis.
+By applying depth priors and regressing dynamic attention weights, MGS-A fuses features from three different scale-expanding branches.
+Finally, the Structure-Guided Contrastive (SGC) Loss discriminates against cross-view blind spots by enforcing a margin between horizontal and vertical features.